gvsmraju/docker-terraform-aws-training/README.md

 - Add the logging system for your containers
 - See how the deployement works.
 - You can add one endpoint and redeploy your API to see how it works.

+# STEP 6

+This step consists to deploy the lambda to destroy all your servers

+For this, you will need to:

+- See how Serverless works
+- How to increment the number of servers
+- How to play with autoscaling